RobSchilderr/describe4me/README.md

 ## How to use

 For more info how to use this project, please read the [README.md](https://github.com/RobSchilderr/capacitor-supertokens-nextjs-turborepo) in the starter project.

+If you want to see the result of the authentication, go to /login-result